rokath/trice/docs/Common.md

 TRICE8("time is %d:%d:%d\n", hour, min, sec);
 ```

 into a source file of your project.
-The `8` stands here for 8 bit values (`0`, `16`, `32` and `64` also possibe).
+The `8` stands here for 8 bit values (`0`, `16`, `32` and `64` also possible).
 Only values of the same size are allowed in one TRICE* statement, but you can use `TRICE32` consequently to match most cases for the prize of little overhead.

 When performing `trice update` the source (tree) is parsed and in result this line changes to